 - a.
-SANY schools accept: AP English, OCC ENG 103 & 104, or other pre-approved college-level freshman-level English courses as SANY English courses toward graduation. - b.
-One core/main English course can be assigned to students in one calendar year.
-Main English courses cannot be doubled up--meaning if a student failed the course first time, that student has to pass that class before they proceed to the next one. - c.
-If a student fails in English 1, 2, 3, or 4, the student cannot graduate on time.
+SANY schools accept: AP English and pre-approved college-level English courses as SANY English courses toward graduation. - b.
+One core/main English course can be assigned to students in one calendar year. - c.
+If a student fails in English 1, 2, 3, or 4, the student may not graduate on time.
 He/she has to take these courses in a sequence.